jdrew1303/research-methods/README.md

 ## Tutorial: Research Methods in Political Science (PO3600)

 Welcome!
-This site contains useful material for the tutorials of the module [Reserach Methods for Political Science](https://www.tcd.ie/Political_Science/undergraduate/module-outlines/js/research-methods/).
+This site contains useful material for the tutorials of the module [Research Methods for Political Science](https://www.tcd.ie/Political_Science/undergraduate/module-outlines/js/research-methods/).
 In particular, I will use this site to publish links to useful papers, tutorials, or general advice.
 If you have any questions feel free to get in [contact](http://muellerstefan.net/#contact) with me.
 You find the slides of the lectures, homeworks and datasets on [Blackboard](http://tcd.ie/blackboard).
 This webpage only supplements the information from Blackboard by offering additional material.

 ### Get and install SPSS